NielsKuipers1/greenHouse/README.md

 - Too slow/fast movement:

   line 29 in *main.py* scales movement down by multiplying by 0.003, you can try changing it.
 Lines 67-74 in *control.py* limit movement speed.
 You can try changing the limit.
 - 'ripped' movement: 'destination' updates every time a frame is checked, I don't think that can be done any faster other than by making a separate thread for motors.
-I personally think it is unnecessary.
+I personally think it is not unnecessary.